-In some ways, the take-off of the social media engagement app Stealz
+In some ways, the take-off of the social media engagement app Stealz happened by accident.

 The founders came together to start a nonprofit organization to help school systems raise more money.
 In the process, they met owners of restaurants, bars and venues and learned of a key problem in marketing and growing their businesses.
 The busy owners of those establishments didn’t have the time, or the content, to take advantage of social media.